MichaelArestad/Press-This/README.md

 ## Contributing

+Current discussion should mainly take place here via Issues.

+Weekly updates will be posted on [make.wordpress.org/core/](https://make.wordpress.org/core/)

-You can see discussion and progress at [corepressthis.wordpress.com](corepressthis.wordpress.com).
+You can see initial planning and discussion at [corepressthis.wordpress.com](corepressthis.wordpress.com).

 Development of this plugin is done on [Github](https://github.com/MichaelArestad/Press-This).
 Pull requests welcome.